binocarlos/bitbuddy/electricity.md

 Once it has rained - have you noticed that it doesn't take long and the water has all dried up again.

-This is because the water is 'evaporating' which means it's turning into gas and floating up into the sky.
+That is because the water is 'evaporating' which means it's turning into gas and floating up into the sky.

-It is still water (2 Hydrogen + 1 Oxygen) just it's not in liquid form.
+It is still water (2 Hydrogen + 1 Oxygen) just not in liquid form.

 ## ions